syncfusion-content/maui-docs/MAUI/DataForm/Editing.md

 ## Commit mode

-The [CommitMode] determines when the value should be committed to the data object.
+The [CommitMode] determines when the value should be committed to the underlying data object to allow users commit only correct values.

 The supported commit modes are as follows: